 If you meet your savings goals, and you don’t have high-interest debt to pay off, consider using your bonus to pay for a fun excursion with your spouse, family or friends, recommends Chad Smith, a certified financial planner with Financial Symmetry in Raleigh, North Carolina.

 “Research from the book ‘Happy Money’ showed incredible happiness returns from spending on memorable experiences,” he said.
 You’ll create memories that you can talk about for years and create more lasting enjoyment than you’d get with a material purchase.

 Plus, using cash to pay for a vacation is a better option than racking up credit card debt to cover the cost of a getaway.
 It could take you months to pay off what you owe, and those monthly bills might make you regret your trip.

 Worst: Use It as Normal Cash

-When deciding on a savings account, choose a high-interest one.
-That way, the interest you earn can grow your savings faster.
+When deciding on a savings account, choose a high-interest one to grow your savings faster.

 Best: Save It in a Tax-Free Investment Account